 Looking ahead, Medicare spending (net of income from premiums and other offsetting receipts) is projected to grow from $512 billion in 2014 to $858 billion in 2024.
 These estimates do not take into account additional spending that is likely to occur to avoid reductions in physician fees scheduled under current law.
 On a per person basis, Medicare spending is projected to grow at 4.0% annually between 2013 and 2022 (factoring in the projected cost of physician payment updates).
 This growth rate is projected to be slower than private health insurance spending on a per person basis over the same time period, and somewhat faster than growth in the economy, as measured by GDP per capita (Exhibit 5).

 How Medicare is Financed

 - Part A is funded mainly by a 2.9% payroll tax on earnings paid by employers and employees (1.45% each) deposited into the Hospital Insurance Trust Fund.
-Beginning in 2013, the Medicare payroll tax will increase on earnings for higher-income taxpayers (>$200,000/ individual and $250,000/couple) by 0.9 percentage points (from 1.45% to 2.35%).
-The Part A Trust Fund is projected to be solvent through 2024.
+Higher-income taxpayers (>$200,000/ individual and $250,000/couple) pay a higher Medicare payroll tax on earnings (2.35%).
+The Part A Trust Fund is projected to be solvent through 2030.

 - Part D is funded by general revenues, beneficiary premiums, and state payments.
-The average premium for PDPs in 2013 is projected to be $40 (weighted by 2012 enrollment).
-As of 2011, Part D enrollees with higher incomes pay an income-related premium surcharge, with the same income thresholds used for Part B. In 2013, premium surcharges will range from $11.60 to $66.60 per month for higher-income beneficiaries.
+The average premium for PDPs in 2014 is $38 (weighted by 2014 enrollment).
+Part D enrollees with higher incomes pay an income-related premium surcharge, with the same income thresholds used for Part B. In 2014, premium surcharges range from $12.10 to $69.30 per month for higher-income beneficiaries.